lmcnulty/iip-word-lists/README.md

 ### Lemmatization

 A word's *lemma* is its "basic" form as it might appear in a dictionary.
-For instance, the lemma of "rethinking" is "think".
+For instance, the lemma of "rethinking" is "think."
 The process of getting a lemma from a word is called "lemmatization."
 Lemmatization allows this project to recognize different strings as instances of the same word, which is very useful for learning about the usage and distributions of specific words.

 Lemmatization is currently done only for Latin and Greek, as provided by [CLTK](https://cltk.org).
+## Question: how do we use CLTK to get the lemmatization for Latin and Greek?

 ## Problems Encountered